phoenixcnsn/COMP7250paper_review/README.md

 ## Core Features

-- **Data Flow\-Aware Attention Mask**: Based on the data flow dependencies between variables in the code, we restrict the scope of attention calculation, allowing only variables with data dependencies to perform attention interaction, enhancing the model\&\#39;s understanding of code semantics\.
+- **Data Flow\-Aware Attention Mask**: Based on the data flow dependencies between variables in the code, we restrict the scope of attention calculation, allowing only variables with data dependencies to perform attention interaction, enhancing the models understanding of code semantics\.

 - **Custom Position Embedding**: We design special position ids for variable tokens to adapt to the position encoding range of CodeBERT, solving the position encoding problem of long sequences\.